aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/cloudvision-tags.md

 # CloudVision Tags

-If  `avd_generate_cloudvision_tags` is set to `True`, `arista.avd.eos_designs` can generate CloudVision Tags that can be applied to interfaces and/or devices.
+If  `cv_tags_enabled` is set to `True`, `arista.avd.eos_designs` can generate CloudVision Tags that can be applied to interfaces and/or devices.
 These tags can be used during Topology generateion, or used in searches/filters to select devices based on tags values.

 !!! note
     - **By default this new feature is turned off.
-Set `avd_generate_cloudvision_tags: True` in the Fabric to enable this feature.**
+Set `cv_tags_enabled: True` in the Fabric to enable this feature.**
     - **These tags would need to be applied to CloudVision using the [`arista.avd.cloudvision`](../../../cloudvision/README.md) role.**

 ## Available Input Variables